-Contacted by Computerworld, Brendan Battles of Auckland denies that he is the same person as US spammer Brendan Battles.
-He also denies spamming in New Zealand, even though Computerworld rang him on a number supplied in one of the spam messages.
+Contacted by Computerworld, Brendan Battles of Auckland denies that he is the same person as U.S. spammer Brendan Battles.
+He also denied spamming in New Zealand, even though Computerworld rang him on a number supplied in one of the spam messages.

 Amongst those spammed were former Computerworld editor Matt Cooney and Orcon network manager Craig Whitmore who also tracked down Battles.
-The spam was hawking Wired Country Direct wireless broadband plans, as well as Telecom UBS and TelstraClear DSL.
-Battles put his Whangapararoa and Telecom mobile phone number on that message, as well as on another spam for national and international call rates.
+The spam was hawking Compass Communications Ltd.'s Wired Country Direct wireless broadband plans, as well as Telecom UBS Ltd. and TelstraClear DSL Ltd. Battles put his Whangapararoa and Telecom mobile phone number on that message, as well as on another spam for national and international call rates.

 New Zealand regional and other Usenet newsgroups were also spammed by Battles.

 All the services in the spam are supplied through Auckland ISP Compass Communications, where Battles currently works in the sales department.